VilleKokkarinen/SampleJimbos/README.md

     end
 ```
 ```
-	-> nNw you can add base game jokers to any deck in the beginning of the game!
+	-> Now you can add base game jokers to any deck in the beginning of the game!
 	-> NOTE! only base game jokers, if you figure out a way to insert modded jokers, let me know, or make a pull request!

 	- Ppen up 'game.lua'